-The university has a specific site for covid information: http://covid19.arizona.edu.
-These are extraordinary times and you may still be experiencing personal and financial challenges.
-Let me know if we need to make accommodations for covid-related things, and please stay safe.
+The university has a specific site for COVID information: http://covid19.arizona.edu.
+If you are experiencing personal or financial challenges from any health-related issue, let me know as soon as you can if we need to make accommodations, and please stay safe.